 Kelsey Settle – CIP Compliance Coordinator

 Accountable to achieving and maintaining compliance with all NERC approved CIP Reliability Standards applicable to NSPI.
-Demonstrate a pro-active approach to all applicable NERC and NPCC requirements for both Non-CIP and CIP.
+Demonstrate a pro-active approach to all applicable NERC and NPCC requirements.
 Provide guidance, and continually promote awareness.
 Accountable for NERC Critical Infrastructure Protection (CIP) standards compliance for Nova Scotia Power, and primary contact to NERC/NPCC for these requirements.

-Vacant – System Security Engineer Specialist
+Sophie Bakhshaei – O&P Compliance Coordinator

+Accountable to achieving and maintaining compliance with all NERC approved O&P Reliability Standards applicable to NSPI.
+Demonstrate a pro-active approach to all applicable NERC and NPCC requirements.
+Provide guidance, and continually promote awareness.
+Accountable for NERC Operations and Planning (O&P) standards compliance for Nova Scotia Power, and primary contact to NERC/NPCC for these requirements.

+Shoaib Qabil Badshah – Grid Operation and Security Manager

 Accountable to ensure the secure and reliable operation of the transmission system through system studies, the development of operating guidelines, and support for the outage planning process.